Neural Networks for Encoding Dynamic Security-Constrained Optimal Power Flow

 \section{Conclusion}

 We introduce a framework that can efficiently capture \emph{previously intractable} optimization constraints and transform them to a mixed-integer linear program, through the use of neural networks.
 First, we encode the feasible space which is characterized by both tractable and intractable constraints, e.g. constraints based on differential equations, to a neural network.
 Leveraging an exact mixed-integer reformulation of the trained neural network, and an efficient method to include non-linear equality constraints, we solve mixed-integer linear programs that can efficiently approximate non-linear optimization programs with previously intractable constraints.
 We apply our methods to the AC optimal power flow problem with dynamic security constraints.
 For an IEEE 14-bus system, and considering a combination of \mbox{N-1} security and small-signal stability, we demonstrate how the proposed approach allows to obtain cost-optimal solutions which at the same time satisfy both static and dynamic security constraints.
+To the best of our knowledge, this is the first work that utilizes an exact transformation to convert the information encoded in neural networks to set of mixed integer-linear constraints and use it in an optimal power flow problem.
 Future work is directed towards utilizing efficient dataset creation methods \cite{venzke2019efficient}, increasing robustness of classification neural networks to boost the applicability of this approach \cite{venzke2019verification}, determining critical system indices using physics-informed neural networks \cite{georgios}, and learning worst-case guarantees for neural networks \cite{venzke2020,nellikkath}.